What's better than lasagna? Lasagna rolled up and filled with extra stuff, that's what. Lasagna roll-ups.

 When you're ready to roll, put 2-3 spoonfuls of the stuffing on a noodle and use your fingers to spread it out evenly.
 Try to avoid having too many large chunks of chicken in the same area or the roll-up won't be even.
 Also, be careful not to tug too hard on the noodles as you spread the mixture as you don't want any tears.

 Place each roll seam-side down to keep it sealed.
-Be sure to leave the slightest bit of wiggle room between each roll-up as they will expand a little more during the bake.
+Be sure to leave the slightest bit of wiggle room between each roll-up as they will expand a little more during the bake as the noodles warm and absorb some of the liquid from the sauce.
 Fortunately, the pasta and the chicken has already been cooked so the roll-up will be pretty true to its final size.
 However, you can expect them to saddle up on one another with the addition of the sauce as the noodle will absorb some of the moisture.